nickharder88/lacli/README.md

 Currently cannot have a [[x1, x2, x3]] matrix since 1 row will not read the rows property of a matrix, instead it will read the literals property of the matrix

-span doesnt work because it row reduces the | augmented side of the matrix
+span doesnt work because it row reduces the | augmented side of the matrix span fails, work on proble from page 145

 ### Valgrind
 ```bash